Union Parish School District

-The Union Parish School Board is a school district headquartered in Farmerville, Louisiana, United States.
+The Union Parish School District is a school district headquartered in Farmerville, Louisiana, United States.
 It operates under the governance of the Union Parish School Board and serves the Union Parish.

 In the 2012–2013 school year, Union Parish public schools had the highest rate of improvement statewide in the annual end-of-course examinations administered in Algebra I and English II.